Hedda/Domoticz-Zigpy/README.md

 Unfortunatly at that stage, I am probably not able to move forward:

-1. Risk to develop a plugin based on assumption that Domoticz sqlite3 issue will be fixed.
-2. Required a lot of time to be spent in order to understand how the zigpy library .
+1. Required a lot of time to be spent in order to understand how the zigpy library .

 ## TO BE ADDRESSED